Programming in C¶

 Caveat: Specifying a subs_used

-that exceeds the actual number
+that exceeds the actual number of parameters passed in *subsarray

-an unpleasant bug that is difficult to troubleshoot.
+will almost certainly result in an unpleasant bug that is difficult to troubleshoot.

-Functions specific to the YottaDB Simple API for single-threaded
+Functions specific to the YottaDB Simple API for single-threaded applications end in _s()

-and those for multi-threaded
+and those for multi-threaded applications end in _st()

-differing from their counterparts of the former type with two
+, with the latter functions typically differing from their counterparts of the former type with two additional parameters, tptoken

 , and errstr

-discussion in Threads provides more detailed information.
+.
+The discussion in Threads provides more detailed information.

-ydb_data_s() / ydb_data_st()¶
+ydb_data_s() / ydb_data_st()

 int ydb_data_s(ydb_buffer_t *varname,